 Their casings contain flesh making them like little sausages.
 They are lightly cooked to keep them tender, and juice will ooze into your mouth as you take the first bite.
-After boiling or frying the chicken testicles, they will offer a mild flavor and are best served with rice, noodles, or even both.
+After boiling or frying the chicken testicles, they will offer a mild flavor and are best served with rice, noodles, or even broth.

 2 Fried Seahorse

-The Chinese also believe there are great benefits to eating seahorse.
-One Chinese proverb says that eating seahorse can keep an 80-year-old grandad young.
+The Chinese also believe there are great benefits to eating seahorses.
+One Chinese proverb says that eating a seahorse can keep an 80-year-old grandad young.
 Many locals use it as an ancient Chinese medication for energy and to boost sexual performance.
-They can be mixed with herbs and boiled as tea to treat asthma and male sexual dysfunction.
+They can be mixed with herbs and boiled as a tea to treat asthma and male sexual dysfunction.
 Unfortunately, it appears that seahorse numbers are declining due to the high demand.

 1 Turtle Shell Jelly